defianttexperiment/ampoule-temp-control/README.md

 # ampoule-temp-control

+## Setting up

 ## temp_sensor.py
 The main function in this repo.
-This reads the temperature of the system and controls the voltage to affect temperature as necessary.

-Forked from Barkotel's temp_sensor function.
+This does three things:

+1. Measures temperature using TSic or thermocouple sensors (based on the list of sensors given in the code) and outputs it to a live-updating graph.
+The graph smooths data Current default is to use a single TSic sensor through the LabJack AIN0 port.
+2. Outputs temperature data in a sensor_readings file.
+Note that this data is raw temperature measurements, while the graph represents smoothed data over log_data_average_interval seconds.
+3. Controls the voltage of the power supply to control the temperature.
+See options below for how to do this.

-### Threads in temp_sensor.py
+### Options in temp_sensor.py
-log_data: Logs temperature data in a CSV and plots it on the screen.
-slow_control: Sweeps across a certain voltage range.
-Used and edited for overnight runs.
-pid: Formerly used to call pid_loop.py.
-timeout: Used to stop the program after a certain amount of time.
+slow_control:
+pid_control:
+pid_slow_control:

+## log_data.py
+A fork of temp_sensor.py that has all control options turned off.
+Used as an option to quickly log data when I don't want to change the variables in temp_sensor.

 ## pico_data.py
 The main function in this repo for data analysis.
 Compresses and smooths CSV data from the PicoScope, detects fringes in the data, and plots fringe count with respect to temperature.